Color names

 #BA160C

-The color ash gray is a representation of the color of ash.
-The first recorded use of ash gray as a color name in English was in 1374.
+The web color Powder blue is a light bluish green.
+The first recorded use of powder blue as a color name in English was in 1774.

 Acid green is a shade of yellow-green.
 Sources differ as to the exact color.